petros-d/docs/docs/test-and-troubleshoot.md

 astro dev start
 ```

-This command builds your project and spins up 3 Docker containers on your machine, each for a different Airflow component:

-- **Postgres:** Airflow's metadata database
-- **Webserver:** The Airflow component responsible for rendering the Airflow UI
-- **Scheduler:** The Airflow component responsible for monitoring and triggering tasks

-Once the project builds, you can access the Airflow UI by going to `http://localhost:8080/` and logging in with `admin` for both your username and password.
-You can also access your Postgres database at `localhost:5432/postgres`.
+For more information about running your project locally, read [Build and Run a Project](develop-project#build-and-run-a-project).

-## View Task Logs
+## View Airflow Task Logs

-You can view logs for individual task runs in the Airflow UI.
-This is useful if you want to troubleshoot why a specific task run failed or retried.
+You can view logs for individual tasks in the Airflow UI.
+This is useful if you want to troubleshoot why a specific task instance failed or retried.

 To access these logs:

-1. In your local Airflow environment or in a Deployment on Astronomer, access the Airflow UI.
+1. Access the Airflow UI in your local Airflow environment.
 2. Open the DAG you want to troubleshoot:

     <div class="text--center">